Nelson-Dominici/Doorsphp/README.md

 ## 🎲 uriParams
 <p>
-To create an endpoint with UriParams, you need to pass :(key) after the /, see the example:
+To create an Route with UriParams, you need to pass :(key) after the /, see the example:
 </p>

 ```php